 We have accepted research and development grants, the receipt and amount of which are subject to our satisfaction of certain terms and conditions.
-During the quarter ended January 29, 2012, we recorded \$2 million in credits to research and development expense.
-During fiscal year 2011, we recorded an aggregate of \$1 million in credits to research and development expense and \$1 million as a deferred credit for capital expenditure pursuant to these grants.
+During the first two quarters of fiscal year 2012, we recorded an aggregate of \$4 million in credits to research and development expense and \$1 million as a deferred credit for capital expenditures pursuant to these grants.
+During fiscal year 2011, we recorded an aggregate of \$1 million in credits to research and development expense and \$1 million as a deferred credit for capital expenditures pursuant to these grants.
 If we cannot or elect not to satisfy the terms and conditions of any of these grants, expenses incurred in respect of the relevant research and development projects will not be approved for reimbursement, we may be required to return amounts previously paid to us under the grants and further grants may not be available to us in the future.